CAA Roadside Assistance: Should You Make It Your Companion On The Road?

 As one of Canada’s most prominent auto companies, the Canadian Auto Association’s (CAA) Roadside Assistance program is a popular pick.
-But is the service really a good choice?
+Indeed, CAA offers one of the best roadside assistance programs in Canada.
+But is it really your best option?
 In most regions, yes!
-For a more thorough look at CAA Roadside Assistance plans, and how to ensure that you’re eligible for them, keep reading below.
+For a more thorough look at CAA Roadside Assistance plans, keep reading below.

 How to get CAA Roadside Assistance

 Since CAA has different branches across the country, exact membership rates and perks vary based on location.
-Generally, the Basic/Classic membership tier (names vary across the country) costs ~$72-94 CAD/year, though higher tier memberships are also available.
+Generally, the Basic/Classic membership tier (names vary across the country) costs between $75 and $100 CAD/year, though higher tier memberships are also available.

 Regardless of the contact method, you’ll be asked to provide basic information such as your location, the vehicle’s identifying information, your CAA membership info, and the problem you’re currently experiencing.
 From there, a team will be dispatched to help out and provide a lift, if necessary.